mesutturgut/reactnd-project-would-you-rather/docs/README.md

   - option data (for answered questions)

 #### 3.4.2 Data Normalization
-The [Redux documentation recommends normalizing our state](https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape) according to the following normalization principles.

 - Each type of data gets its own “table” in the state.
 - Each “data table” should store the individual items in an object, with the IDs of the items as keys and the items themselves as the values.